-- Staff

-- Faculty

-- Students (any person who):

-(a) Has been formally admitted to the university;

-(b) Is enrolled in one or more classes at the university, including nonmatriculated international students attending language institutes or foreign study programs;

-(c) Is participating in a certificate, degree, distance learning, or professional enrichment program, through extended education and summerprograms;

-(d) Is participating in a university-sponsored study abroad program;

-(e) Was enrolled in a prior quarter or summer session at the university and is eligible to continue enrollment in the quarter or summer session that immediately follows; or

-(f) Withdrew from the university after an alleged violation of the code, for conduct that occurred while they were enrolled in or participating in a program offered by the university [WAC 516-21-020]

-- Individuals applying for enrollment or employment to the university - Users of university services
+- Staff - Faculty - Students (any person who): - (a) Has been formally admitted to the university; - (b) Is enrolled in one or more classes at the university, including non-matriculated international students attending language institutes or foreign study programs; - (c) Is participating in a certificate, degree, distance learning, or professional enrichment program, through extended education and summer programs; - (d) Is participating in a university-sponsored study abroad program; - (e) Was enrolled in a prior quarter or summer session at the university and is eligible to continue enrollment in the quarter or summer session that immediately follows; or - (f) Withdrew from the university after an alleged violation of the code, for conduct that occurred while they were enrolled in or participating in a program offered by the university [WAC 516-21-020] - Individuals applying for enrollment or employment to the university - Users of university services

 There is no specific timeframe in which a complaint must be made.
-However, to facilitate a prompt and timely investigation, complaints should be brought forward to the Equal Opportunity Office (EOO) as soon as possible after the alleged act of discrimination.
+However, to facilitate a prompt and timely investigation, complaints should be brought forward to the Office of Civil Rights & Title IX (CRTC) as soon as possible after the alleged act of discrimination.
 All incidents of illegal discrimination should be reported regardless of the amount of time that has passed since the alleged violation.
-Delay in reporting may inhibit the EOO's ability to conduct an investigation or the university's ability to provide prompt corrective action.
+Delay in reporting may inhibit the CRTC's ability to conduct an investigation or the university's ability to provide prompt corrective action.